 Daode jing: The Taoist Saint

 The Daode jing 道德經 (Book of the Way and its Virtue), a short work consisting of aphorisms attributed to Laozi (the Old Master), is the main Taoist text.
-Virtually all movements and lineages within Taoism consider this as the founding scripture of the entire tradition, even though they may also venerate their own texts and their own founders.
+Virtually all movements and lineages within Taoism consider this as the founding scripture of the entire tradition, even though they may also venerate their own founders and their own texts.
 These selections are concerned with the Taoist Saint and the state of "non-doing" (wuwei).

 Their Depth Cannot Be Understood

-Of old, those who excelled in doing the Dao
+Of old, those who were good gentlemen

 their depth cannot be understood.